-Bernie Sanders Call Donald Trump Travel Ban Anti-Islamic And Racist Attempt
+Bernie Sanders Calls Donald Trump Travel Ban Anti-Islamic And Racist Attempt

-Donald Trump’s revised travel ban is here and according to Bernie Sanders, it is a racist and anti-Islamic attempt to divide America.
+Donald Trump’s revised travel ban is here, and according to Bernie Sanders, it is a racist and anti-Islamic attempt to divide America.

 President Donald Trump on Monday signed a long-awaited revised travel order temporarily blocking travel for immigrants from six Muslim-majority countries.
-The revised executive order imposed a 90-day ban on travelers from Syria, Sudan, Yemen, Libya, Iran and Somalia.
+The revised executive order imposed a 90-day ban on travelers from Syria, Sudan, Yemen, Libya, Iran, and Somalia.
 Trump’s new immigration ban also suspends the U.S. refugee program for 120 days and subsequently the U.S. will not be accepting more than 50,000 refugees in a year.

 Only Iraq has been dropped out from the earlier released list.